prasanth2103/secure-voting-system/README.md

 - Configure the SMTP settings for email verification in `config.php`
 - Start your local server
-- Access the project in your web browser: `http://localhost/Secure-Remote-Voting-System`
+- Access the project in your web browser: `http://localhost/Secure-Remote-Voting-System` 3.Finally the results will be declared by the Admin.